Herbert M. Sears: Yachtsman

-Sears' pride however, would be the schooner yacht Constellation, designed by Edward Burgess and originally built for E.D.
-Morgan.
-He purchased it in 1914, and as commodore of the Eastern Yacht Club, the Constellation would serve as the flagship, leading the fleet in all club races and regattas, and known as the "Queen of the Eastern".
+Sears' pride was the schooner yacht Constellation, designed by Edward Burgess and originally built for Edwin D. Morgan.
+Sears purchased it in 1914.
+Constellation served as the flagship of the Eastern Yacht Club, leading the fleet in all club races and regattas, and was known as the "Queen of the Eastern".
+Constellation set many records.
+During World War II, Sears donated Constellation to the government so that it could be scrapped for its iron.Constellation's wheel and transom were save and presented to the yacht club.

-Sears was painted in 1924 by John Singer Sargent in the painting "On the Deck of the Yacht Constellation".
-In 1921, Sears created the "Sears Cup", bearing his name, for competition among juniors of Massachusetts yacht clubs.

-The Constellation was eventually taken out of service and scrapped, with the metal donated for the overseas war effort in September 1941.